Chloeiii/Chloeiii.github.io/README.md

 * other
 	- [x] reformat css file
 	- [x] adjust div to fit other screen sizes
-	- [ ] add some js effects to the site
 	- [ ] mobile friendly
 ----